It’s the 100 Day Dress Challenge!

 I think everyone has their own motivations for trying the challenge and these are mine.
 And another motivation that’s emerged a week into the challenge:

-- 5. To prove (to myself) that good-for-the-earth clothing can be stylish and fun.
+- 5. To prove (to myself) that good-for-the-earth clothing can be stylish and fun and

 Some people love the simplicity of having a daily uniform to wear, like the same black turtleneck every single day.
 It eliminates decision fatigue.
 You don’t have to think about what to wear and can put that mental energy towards something else.

 I am not of that ilk.
 I find that a lot of earth-friendly garments look quite bland and period agnostic.
 Like the garment could have been made four years ago or forty years ago.
 And not in a classic, timeless sort of way.
-More like not quite in style but no glaringly out of style.
+More like it’s not quite in style but it’s not glaringly out of style either.
 For this challenge, I want to try and make good-for-the-earth wool clothing look contemporary and cool.

 How do you wear a dress?
 How can you get lots of outfits out of one dress?

 You can wear the dress anyway you want!
-There are endless possibilities of combinations and looks that you can create with one dress (seriously, it’s pretty amazing).
+There are endless possibilities of combinations and looks that you can create with one dress.

 Wool& has style guides where previous challenge participants share their looks.
-You can also see ideas in the Wool&’s Journal.
+You can also see ideas in the Wool& Journal.

-Finally, Wool& also has a Facebook page where they participants can share their photos, style ideas, and inspiration.
+Finally, Wool& also has a Facebook page where the participants can share their photos, style ideas, and inspiration.
 Personally, I’ve also found their Facebook group a great place to find and give encouragement.

 A week and a half into the challenge, I’ve worn the Clara dress with: